Or so you’ve heard.

 Did you know that the US government literally had to put together a website to get people to use simpler language?

-Here are the “dirty dozen” words they list – the dozen words, phrases, and expressions that need to be made simpler.
+Here are the “dirty dozen” words they list – a dozen words, phrases, and expressions that need to be made simpler.

 It’s hard to talk about personality, adding value, and email funnels without mentioning Ramit Sethi of IWT and GrowthLab.